ArtSabintsev/Guitar/README.md

 ## Usage Examples

 ### Regular Expression
-The `Guitar` structure itself is used to make it easier to use Regular Expressions to test and evaluate `String` objects. `Guitar.Chord` enumerates common regular expressions. _GuitarChord.swift_ contains a list of built-in regular expressions. _GuitarCommon.swift_ contains a list of convenience methods for common regular expression evaluations and tests, such as checking the string to determine if it's a valid email address.
+The `Guitar` structure itself is used to make it easier to use Regular Expressions to test and evaluate `String` objects. `Guitar.Chord` enumerates common regular expressions and they are located in _GuitarChord.swift_.
+Also, _GuitarCommon.swift_ contains a list of convenience methods for common regular expression evaluations and tests, such as checking the string to determine if it's a valid email address.

 #### Initialization